VPN.com NFT Brokers: How To Buy & Sell NFTs (Non-Fungible Tokens)

 How Much Can You Make From Selling Original NFTs?

 If your NFTs take off, you could recoup your investment.
 However, there’s no guarantee that people will buy your artwork.
 Before you get started, check out the current trends to see what’s selling.
-Popular NFTs tend to have a specific aesthetic that attracts buyers.
+Popular tokens tend to have a specific aesthetic that attracts buyers.
 It’s not as simple as uploading your old photography–you’ll need to catch the wave to make any sales.

 How Do You Become An NFT Broker?

 If you’re not satisfied with buying and selling NFTs, you could become an NFT broker.
-An NFT broker owns a marketplace where people buy and sell NFTs.
+An NFT broker owns a marketplace where people buy and sell tokens.
 With the demand for NFTs skyrocketing, you could invest in a secure, high-quality website and start racking up users, assets, and website traffic.
 NFT brokers earn money by charging creators to upload their assets.
 You could also charge a gas fee so you don’t have to cover the cost of the network yourself.

 One of the advantages of running a brokerage business is that you don’t have to pay for physical assets like a storefront or utilities.
-Like everything related to NFTs, your business is 100% digital.
+Like everything related to tokens, your business is 100% digital.
 You’ll start with the usual small business fees, then invest in software that keeps your website running.
 The software operates the major processes so you can focus on other aspects of operating your website.

 To maintain a steady flow of traffic, you’ll need an attractive, user-friendly interface that makes it easy to buy and sell NFTs.
-You’ll also need an option for people to display their NFTs–once they buy them, most people like showing them off.
+You’ll also need an option for people to display their tokens–once they buy them, most people like showing them off.
 Consider adding community features like a blog, forum, Discord or social media profiles.
 Some broker websites allow members to message each other directly.

 Your users need to know that they can trust your website with their currency, especially since Ethereum can be expensive.
 Build an encrypted website with security features that prevent hackers from breaking into their accounts.
 You’ll also need to give your members a way to securely connect their wallets to the site.

-In addition to brokerage-specific features, you’ll need to invest in the regular start-up costs like buying a domain name, getting a business email address and hiring a web designer.
+In addition to brokerage-specific features, you’ll need to invest in the regular start-up costs like buying a domain name, getting a business email address, and hiring a web designer.
 If you have the knowledge, you could save money by designing your website or creating graphics yourself.
 The basic appearance of your website could either hook customers or drive them away, depending on the quality.